Syntax-XXX/gitz/README.md

-# gitz
+# git-z

-A blazingly fast terminal UI for Git, written in Rust. `gitz` aims to provide a smooth, interactive experience for managing Git repositories directly from the terminal.
+A blazingly fast terminal UI for Git, written in Rust. `git-z` aims to provide a smooth, interactive experience for managing Git repositories directly from the terminal.

 ## Features